plotly/plotly.github.io/_posts/3d/2016-08-18-how-to-make-a-3d-surface-plot.md

 state: active
 tags: graph3d
 order: 2
-meta_description: A tutorial on how to make a 3D surface plot in Plotly 2.0.
+meta_description: A tutorial on how to make a 3D surface plot in Chart Studio.
 popularity: featured
 carouselimageurl:
-actioncall: How to Make a 3D Surface Plot in Plotly 2.0
+actioncall: How to Make a 3D Surface Plot in Chart Studio
 actioncall-url: https://plot.ly/alpha/workspace/?fid=plotly2_demo:140

 otherlang: Know how to program?
 See how to create this in [Python](https://plot.ly/python/3d-surface-plots/) or [R](https://plot.ly/r/3d-surface-plots/).